shivamrkparashar/pyCOSMOS/README.md

 ### Required: Perform Zeo++ pore size distribution calculation
 1. Install Zeo++ from: http://zeoplusplus.org/.
 After successful installation, `network` executable is generated.
 2. Perform psd calculation using: `./network -ha -vpsd 1.657 1.657 50000 Structure.cif`.
 This will generate *vpsdpts files.
-Here 1.657 is the probe radius and 50,000 monte carlo insertions are done to calculate the pore size distribution.
+Here 1.657 is the probe radius and 50,000 monte carlo insertions are attempted to calculate the pore size distribution.

 ## Inputs